mstocco/mariostoc.co/content/traininglog/20221113-challenge2023-32weeksout.md

 ### NOTES
 Run Time: **52 Minutes** &nbsp; Distance: **8 km**

-Sunny bit cold.
+Sunny and cold.
 My back is feeling better so I headed out on dirt road of _Panama Flats_.

-Ran very easy and felt good throughout the time away from the keyboard.
+Ran very easy _(6:20/km)_ and **felt good** during the time away from the keyboard.

 <!---->
 ## WEDNESDAY NOV 16 ☀️